atmoz/sftp/README.md

     -v /host/id_other.pub:/home/foo/.ssh/keys/id_other.pub:ro \
     -v /host/share:/home/foo/share \
     -p 2222:22 -d atmoz/sftp \
-    foo::1001
+    foo::1001;share
 ```

 ### Execute custom scripts or applications

-Put your programs in /etc/sftp.d/ and it will automatically run when the container starts.
+Put your programs in `/etc/sftp.d/` and it will automatically run when the container starts.
 See next section for an example.

 ### Bindmount dirs from another location

-If you are using --volumes-from or just want to make a custom directory
+If you are using `--volumes-from` or just want to make a custom directory
-available in user's home directory, you can add a script to /etc/sftp.d/ that
+available in user's home directory, you can add a script to `/etc/sftp.d/` that
 bindmounts after container starts.

 ```